Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Jim Young -- West Family Investments -- Analyst

-Okay.
-So, and the expansion from 3000 tonnes a day to 4000 tonnes a day that you have on page seven in the presentation, are there any other permits or any other issues that you need in order to be able to deliver on those numbers?
-And similarly, to drive it from 4000 to 5000 tonnes a day in 2020?
-Thank you.
+OK.
+So the -- in the expansion from 3,000 tonnes a day to 4,000 tonnes a day that you have on Page 7 in the presentation, are there any permits or any other issues that you need in order to be able to deliver on those numbers, and similarly to drive it from 4,000 to 5,000 tonnes a day in 2020?

 Gordon Babcock -- Chief Operating Officer